Which is the best surround sound system on the market? We’ve picked out the best of the best from all the surround sound systems we’ve reviewed

-If you don’t have room in your life, or lounge, for multiple speakers, be sure to check out our round-up of the best soundbars too.
+And if you don’t have room in your home for multiple speakers, be sure to check out our roundup of the best soundbars on the market too.

 Best mid-price surround-sound system

 The oldest surround system in this round-up is proving hard to shift.
 Q Acoustics’s 3000 is one of just a few products we’ve given a perfect score to over the years, and with good reason.